blackducksoftware/bdio/specification.md

 `publisher`
 : `https://blackducksoftware.github.io/bdio#hasPublisher`
 : The tool which published the BDIO document.
-This property should be specified for the named graph.
 : _Allowed on: `@graph`_
 : _Range: `Products`_